hundredrabbits/awesome-uxn/README.md

   - [funktal](https://codeberg.org/wimvanderbauwhede/funktal) - A small, statically typed, functional programming language that compiles to Uxntal.
 The compiler is written in Fortran.
 See also the [blog post](https://limited.systems/articles/funktal).
   - [Finwë](https://github.com/kiedtl/finwe) - A high-level, stack-based language that compiles to Uxn bytecode.
   - [Yaku](https://codeberg.org/wimvanderbauwhede/yaku) - An Uxntal assembler and interpreter.
+  - [B](https://github.com/tsoding/b) - Compiler for the B Programming Language implemented in Crust, has support for uxn target

 ### Uxntal language support